 Checking an ImmiCard holder's visa status

-VEVO is a free online service that gives visa holders, employers and other registered organisations easy and quick access to visa entitlements and status information 24 hours a day.
+VEVO is a free online service that gives visa holders, employers and other registered organisations easy and quick access to visa status and conditions 24 hours a day.

-Residence Determination ImmiCards are not verifiable through VEVO because community detainees do not have an Australian visa.
+ImmiCards issued to immigration detainees living in the community are not verifiable through VEVO because community detainees do not have an Australian visa.